This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 If you are considering swaddling your baby, these are the main benefits:

 - It recreates the secure and cozy feeling of the womb, making the transition from mom’s belly to the world easier.
+For this reason, it is actually one of the best tips to soothe a crying baby.

 - It mimics a parent’s soothing touch and helps baby have longer, more restful sleep with fewer disturbances.